 67. Make Referrals

 A time-honored way to make easy money is to refer friends to products or services you currently use.
-Various businesses, from ride shares like Uber to credit card companies, pay out rewards to the referrer and referred.
+Various businesses, from ride-sharing companies like Uber to credit card companies, pay out rewards to the referrer and referred.
 Research different referral programs to target the ones with the best ROI.

 68. Buy Groceries and Score Rebates

 A good way to cut down on cost-of-living expenses is to save on groceries.
 These days, you can actually earn cash by grocery shopping.
 Rebate apps like Ibotta offer cash rebates for grocery store purchases.
-Simply verify purchases by scanning the barcodes and taking pictures of your grocery receipts with your phone.
+Simply verify purchases by taking pictures of your grocery receipts with your phone.

 69. Lose Weight to Earn Money

 Finally, there’s a monetary reward for all your hard work at the gym.
 Sign up for HealthyWage and you can make money shedding pounds.
 Start by defining your goal weight and the amount of time needed to achieve it, and then place a bet on yourself.